Nima-hasanzadeh/CIS-Ubuntu-22/README.md

-# CIS Automated Hardening and Auditing Script for Oracle Linux-7
+# CIS Automated Hardening and Auditing Script for Ubuntu 22